ERS-HCL/ExploreJunit5/README.md

 Using <i>mvn clean install</i> will compile and execute all the test classes.Alternatively, this files can also be imported to Eclipse or any other IDE.
 <p>
-Here is the screenshot of PersonDaoBeanParameterizedTest when executed in Eclipse will give you a report like below
+  Here is the screenshot of <i>PersonDaoBeanParameterizedTest</i> when executed in Eclipse will give you a report like below
 <img style="max-width:100%;" alt="junit_run" src="https://user-images.githubusercontent.com/12508591/33185747-c32fec3e-d0aa-11e7-9360-6ec9553ffac1.GIF">